PLAINVILLE, Mass. (AP) - Casino gambling is getting started in Massachusetts.

 The first paying customers are expected to be allowed entry around noon.
-More than a hundred people were already lined up outside, some coming as early at 8:30 a.m.
+More than a hundred people were already lined up outside, some arriving as early at 8:30 a.m.

-Workers were still fine tuning some of the facility's 1,250 gambling machines; outside they were putting final touches on landscaping.
+Workers were still fine tuning some of the facility's 1,250 gambling machines; outside the final touches were being applied to the landscaping.